Headquarters House: histories of architecture and enslavement in Jamaica

 A new blog by Dr Zakiya McKenzie, Programme Manager, RISE and Senior Research Associate, Plants, Enslavement and Public History project.

-Last summer I visited Jamaica for a research trip to better understand the connections between enslavement and national heritage sites across the island.
+Last summer I visited Jamaica for a research trip to better understand connections between enslavement and national heritage sites across the island.
 At 79 Duke Street in Kingston stands Headquarters House, the administrative home of the Jamaica National Heritage Trust (JNHT).
 Here I was hosted by Jamaica’s RISE representative, Lorna Bailey (Director of Public Education, Public Relations and Communications, JNHT) and Georgia Rookwood, JNHT’s Senior Research Officer.

 Headquarters House exterior